 Cabinet approves Implementation of the recommendations of 7th Central Pay Commission

-The Union Cabinet chaired by the Prime Minister Shri Narendra Modi has approved the implementation of the recommendations of 7th Central Pay Commission (CPC) on pay and pensionary benefits.
+The Union Cabinet chaired by Prime Minister Shri Narendra Modi has approved the implementation of the recommendations of 7th Central Pay Commission (CPC) on pay and pensionary benefits.
 It will come into effect from 01.01.2016.

 In the past, the employees had to wait for 19 months for the implementation of the Commission’s recommendations at the time of 5th CPC, and for 32 months at the time of implementation of 6th CPC.
-However, this time, 7th CPC recommendations are being implemented within 6 months from the due date.
+However, this time, the 7th CPC recommendations are being implemented within 6 months from the due date.

 The Cabinet has also decided that arrears of pay and pensioner benefits will be paid during the current financial year (2016-17) itself, unlike in the past when parts of arrears were paid in the next financial year.

 The recommendations will benefit over 1 crore employees.
 This includes over 47 lakh central government employees and 53 lakh pensioners, of which 14 lakh employees and 18 lakh pensioners are from the defence forces.

 1. The present system of Pay Bands and Grade Pay has been dispensed with and a new Pay Matrix as recommended by the Commission has been approved.
 The status of the employee, hitherto determined by grade pay, will now be determined by the level in the Pay Matrix.
 Separate Pay Matrices have been drawn up for Civilians, Defence Personnel and for Military Nursing Service.
 The principle and rationale behind these matrices are the same.